BMW says staff defections have not decimated electric cars team

 “R&D development of iNext will start now.
 And we have the people on board to do so,” Krueger added.

-Earlier this year, Carsten Breitfeld, Vice President Engineering, Head of the i8 Vehicle programme, Dirk Abendroth, manager of BMW’s “i” powertrain group, and Henrik Wenders, Vice President Product Management BMW “i”, joined China’s Future Mobility Corp, a startup backed by Tencent Holdings.
-(Reporting by Edward Taylor; Editing by Maria Sheahan)
+Earlier this year, Carsten Breitfeld, Vice President Engineering, Head of the i8 Vehicle program, Dirk Abendroth, manager of BMW’s “i” powertrain group, and Henrik Wenders, Vice President Product Management BMW “i”, joined China’s Future Mobility Corp, a startup backed by Tencent Holdings.